sapa/spa-vocabulary/README.md

 This repo contains scripts for transforming a spreadsheet with controlled vocabularies into RDF and CSV.
 The CSV is used to render [a simple documentation](https://sapa.github.io/spa-vocabulary/) of the vocabularies.

-To get started install the requirements via `pip install -r pip install -r requirements.txt`
+To get started install the requirements via `pip install -r requirements.txt`

 For every update of the vocabulary: